pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 Specifying Text Tokenization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Different from text columns with :class:`stype.text_embedded<torch_frame.stype>`,
+In :class:`stype.text_tokenized<torch_frame.stype>`, text columns will be tokenized
-:class:`stype.text_tokenized<torch_frame.stype>` columns will be tokenized at first during the materialization
+during the dataset materialization stage.
-stage.
-Let's create a tokenization class that tokenizes a list of strings to a dictionary of PyTorch Tensors,
+Let's first create a tokenization class that tokenizes a list of strings to a dictionary of PyTorch Tensors.
-where the keys include :obj:`input_ids` and :obj:`attention_mask`, and values are tokens and masks tensors.

 .. code-block:: python